matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 # Lean Thinking in Modern Software Delivery

-Eliminating waste, unevenness, and overburden to build high-performance technology organisations.
+Eliminating waste, unevenness, and overburden to build sustainable high-performance technology organisations.

 <!-- more -->